 2.1 Sponsorship

 This clause may be modified.
-Replace shaded text with the name of the Standards Committee or “Standards Committee/the Standards Committee”.
+Replace shaded text with the name of the Sponsor or “Sponsor/the Sponsor”.

 The Standards Committee is responsible for the development and coordination of standards project(s) including their maintenance after their approval as standard(s) by the IEEE-SA Standards Board.
 Specifically, the Standards Committee is responsible for those IEEE-SA Standards Board approved project(s) for which the Standards Committee has been identified or assigned as either the sole Standards Committee or the primary Standards Committee.
 The development and maintenance of standards shall be accomplished as defined within the clauses of these Policies and Procedures.